 I have to admit here and now that Christmas markets aren’t really my thing.
-To be fair, Christmas isn’t really one of my favourite things either.
-Don't get me wrong, I look forward to it, but I can never work out if that’s because I enjoy the break from work and seeing all my family, or because it’s actually Christmas.
-Plus Birmingham Christmas Market always seemed to get so badly in my way when I was trying to do Christmas shopping there, when I still lived in the Midlands.
+Christmas isn’t really one of my favourite things either.
+I look forward to it, but I can never work out if that’s because I enjoy the break from work and seeing all my family, or because it’s actually Christmas.
+Plus Birmingham Christmas Market always seemed to get so badly in my way when I was trying to do Christmas shopping there.
 I’m also one of those massive Scrooges that gets annoyed that Christmas seems to be getting earlier and earlier each year.

-So the Christmas Market which was taking place actually came to our rescue and perhaps I will have to change my mind about them!
-Instead of beer we were able to warm ourselves up with a cup of Gløgg - which is basically a Nordic mulled wine - the only difference I could see between the British version and the Danish version being that it had raisins in it, but nothing warms you up like a cup of mulled wine right?
+So the Christmas Market which was taking place actually came to our rescue.
+Perhaps I will have to change my mind about them!
+Instead of beer we were able to warm ourselves up with a cup of Gløgg.
+It’s basically a Nordic mulled wine.
+The only difference I could see between the British version and the Danish version being that it had raisins in it.
+Nothing warms you up like a cup of mulled wine right?
 And if you’re going to do a Christmas market, there’s nothing more scenic than doing it in Scandinavia – especially on Nyhavn.
-Even though it’s just a street and even though it’s incredibly “touristy", I do think touristy things are often popular for a reason and I loved it.
+Even though it’s just a street and even though it’s incredibly “touristy”, I loved it.

 P.s.
 If you want to see Nyhavn in the summer, check out Amanda’s post here